kandev-canitrot/alexcalvoarts/README.md

    - For Belly Dance: User selects a class level (Beginner or Intermediate)
    - For Spanish Theater: User views the available theater class
    - User chooses payment option:
-     - Belly Dance: Full term €110 or Deposit €50
+     - Belly Dance: Full term €110, Deposit €50, or Completion €60
-     - Spanish Theater: Full term €120 or Deposit €20
+     - Spanish Theater: Full term €120, Deposit €20, or Completion €100
+     - Completion option is for users who already paid a deposit and want to complete the full term
    - Selection is stored in browser's sessionStorage
    - Loading animation appears on button during processing